NYPD investigating attacks on Asian Americans as potential hate or bias crimes - KTVZ

 It is unclear whether Guerrero or Melendez have an attorney.
 CNN’s attempts to contact them or their families have been unsuccessful.

-The NYPD said it is looking into a third incident in which a 37-year-old woman was on her way to an anti-Asian violence protest when a man — who has not yet been identified — allegedly took her protest sign and, after attempting to place it in a garbage bin, threw it on the ground and stomped on it.
+The NYPD said it is looking into a third incident in which a 37-year-old woman was on her way to an anti-Asian violence protest when a man allegedly took her protest sign and, after attempting to place it in a garbage bin, threw it on the ground and stomped on it.

 An NYPD release said that when the woman asked the man why he did so, he allegedly punched her twice in the face and fled.